GinnyThomas/Heyday/README.md

 ### Technologies

 NOTE: the ExpressJS web framework used for this web-app is hosted on Heroku.
-The git repo for it can be viewed [here](https://github.com/Zimmja/Anon-Express).
+The git repo can be viewed [here](https://github.com/Zimmja/Anon-Express).

 - [React](https://reactjs.org/)
 - [React Router](https://reactrouter.com/)